NDC: The Future?

 Read on to find out about the new technology disrupting the industry, and how companies are rising to meet the challenge

 Sixty Years of Bookings

 For the past sixty years, the vast majority of all airline tickets have been booked through the Global Distribution Systems (GDSs).
-Sure, technology such as computers, the internet, and data automation have helped make the process quicker and in some cases easier, but the general structure of the GDSs have not changed in all of these decades.
+Sure, technology such as computers, the internet, and data automation has helped make the process quicker and in some cases easier, but the general structure of the GDSs has not changed in all of these decades.

 The GDSs aggregate and compile available airline offerings, then make that available to travel agents and online booking tools (such as Travelocity) as packaged itineraries.

 This means that if you search for a flight from New York to London, you are going to get a long list of available trips and fares, all packaged together in a list based on price or schedule.
 But what if you wanted to pay attention to other points?
 Even if you filter your search results by other data, you would still end up primarily with a list of itineraries shown by either price or by schedule.

 - How much do meals cost?

 - How many bags can be brought along with you?